badinenisaivardhan/NODE-BYPASSPROXY/README.md

 ## Usage/Examples

-###### Make A "POST" Request To ProxyEND POINT With Your Desired URL In The Body, The EndPoint Request The URL Response
+###### Make A "POST" Request To ProxyEND POINT With Your Desired URL In The Body, The EndPoint Returns Your URL Response

 ```
 PROXYURL : localhost:5000